 The big one is the relational database service (RDS).
 This is the AWS service that hosts your database.
-RDS is expensive and is often a significant contributor to someone’s AWS bill.
+RDS is expensive and is often the largest contributor to someone’s AWS bill.

 So if you’re only using Ymir to host a single site, RDS can increase your hosting cost significantly.
 This is the case with my personal site.
 I’m paying a lot for a database server that sees barely any use.